nxus/pipeliner/README.md

 ### getPipelines

-Returns all pipelines which have been defined
+Returns all pipelines which have been defined.

 Returns **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** A hash of the pipelines.

 ### getPipeline

-Returns a specific pipeline
+Returns a specific pipeline.

 **Parameters**